-With a name like that, how could you NOT want to order it, am I right??
+I mean, with a name like that, how could you NOT want to taste one, am I right??
 I had a feeling it had one helluva backstory.

-Early on in his career, Dr. Serge Voronoff transplanted organs, tissue and bones from younger horses and sheep into older ones.
-He believed cells from the younger beasts would re-invigorate the older animals.
-He also experimented with transplanting monkey thyroid glands into humans, to help them overcome thyroid deficiencies.
+Dr. Serge Voronoff believed cells from the younger beasts would re-invigorate the older animals.
+He transplanted organs, tissue and bones from younger horses and sheep into older ones.
+That was followed with experiments on transplanting monkey thyroid glands into humans, to help them overcome thyroid deficiencies.

 Next, Dr. Voronoff focused on the impact of testicles.
 According to his book “Life: a Study of the Means of Restoring Vital Energy and Prolonging Life” (available on Amazon.com), the sex gland “stimulates cerebral activity as well as muscular energy” as it “pours into the stream of the blood a species of vital fluid which restores the energy of all the cells, and spreads happiness.”